Guide to the Application Process

 This document is distributed to students and parents at the family meeting with the college adviser in the spring of junior year or fall of senior year.
 Please also view our position paper on ethics in the college application process; this document is also provided to seniors and parents at the family meeting.

 College applications are an important part of the admissions process because they reflect you as a person and as a student.
-Indeed, unlike any other information colleges receive about you, the application comes directly from you.
+Indeed, unlike other information colleges receive about you, the application comes directly from you.
 Standardized test scores, grades, and recommendations represent your performance and other people’s comments about you; the application can allow others to see you as you want to present yourself.
 The organization and timeliness of your application contribute to the evaluation process, which centers, of course, on content.
 It is therefore very important that you do a first-rate job and take the utmost care in completing each application.
 Do not wait until the last minute to complete your applications.

 While the application process need not be difficult, it can be confusing at times, and it certainly can be time-consuming.
 What follows is designed to help ease your way through some of the more technical aspects of filling out an application.